7 ways to reduce your tax liability

 6. Claim tax credits

-Just as there are certain tax exemptions that can help you land a healthy tax rebate, tax credits are paid directly to you to help you with meeting certain tax liabilities and outstanding costs.
+Just as there are certain tax exemptions that can help you land a healthy tax rebate, tax credits are paid directly to you to help you meet certain tax liabilities and outstanding costs.

 Some examples of tax credits include: